- Bachelor's degree

 Test scores from one the following are optional: MCAT, PCAT, DAT, OAT, GRE.

-76% (26/34) of matriculants were accepted into professional programs (Medicine, Dentistry, Pharmacy, Physician Assistant), or were offered a research job in academia or industry 1.
+83% (24/29) of matriculants were accepted into professional programs (Medicine, Dentistry, Pharmacy, Podiatry, Physical Therapy), or were offered a research job in academia or industry 1.
 Some graduates apply to healthcare professions programs after earning their degree.

 - Research technicians